kelu124/echomods/include/RPiHSDK.md

 Want to learn more?
 You can join the [slack channel](https://join.slack.com/usdevkit/shared_invite/MTkxODU5MjU0NjI1LTE0OTY1ODgxMDEtMmYyZTliZDBlZA) if you want to discuss, but there are plenty of other sources:

-* Obviously, you can __read the [online manual/book](https://www.gitbook.com/book/kelu124/echomods/details)__ for a easily readable and searchable archive of the whole work;
+* Obviously, you can __read the [online manual/book](https://www.gitbook.com/book/kelu124/echomods/details)__ for a easily readable and searchable archive of the whole work
-* You can also __fork the [project repo](https://github.com/kelu124/echomods/)__, for the source files, raw data and raw experiment logs;
-* or explore the [hackaday page](https://hackaday.io/project/9281-murgen-open-source-ultrasound-imaging), where I tried to blog day-to-day experiments in a casual format;
+* You can also __fork the [project repo](https://github.com/kelu124/echomods/)__, for the source files, raw data and raw experiment logs or explore the [hackaday page](https://hackaday.io/project/9281-murgen-open-source-ultrasound-imaging), where I tried to blog day-to-day experiments in a casual format
-* __Want a scientific article?__ Have a look at the [article summarizing the experiment on the Journal of Open Hardware](http://openhardware.metajnl.com/articles/10.5334/joh.2/) - [DOI:10.5334/joh.2]( http://doi.org/10.5334/joh.2);
+* __Want a scientific article?__ Have a look at the [article summarizing the experiment on the Journal of Open Hardware](http://openhardware.metajnl.com/articles/10.5334/joh.2/) - [DOI:10.5334/joh.2]( http://doi.org/10.5334/joh.2)
 * __Want to buy the modules and make your own setup?__ Visit the Tindie store for the [analog processing unit](https://www.tindie.com/products/kelu124/ultrasound-imaging-analog-processing-module/) and the [pulser](https://www.tindie.com/products/kelu124/ultrasound-imaging-pulser-module/) or [the motherboard](https://www.tindie.com/products/kelu124/ultrasound-modules-motherboard/).
+Ping me on [Slack](https://join.slack.com/usdevkit/shared_invite/MTkxODU5MjU0NjI1LTE0OTY1ODgxMDEtMmYyZTliZDBlZA) if there's no stock remaining.